KVSKOrg/dellemcansible/docs/CONTRIBUTING.md

 If you have a question and you can't find the answer in the documentation or issues, the next step is to submit a [question.](https://github.com/dell/<<repo>>/issues/new?labels=type%2Fquestion&template=ask-a-question.md&title=%5BQUESTION%5D%3A)

-We'd love your help answering questions being asked by other CSM users.
+We'd love your help in answering pending questions asked by other CSM users.

 ## Triage issues